 Inpatient treatment is most frequently recommended for people who have been drinking for a long time or who consumed excessive amounts of alcohol throughout their addiction.

 In inpatient treatment, you receive 24-hour care from a medical professional.
 Should you need it, a doctor can prescribe you medications that help you safely manage your withdrawal symptoms.

-Another benefit of inpatient treatment is that you’re removed from your old environment, temptations, triggers, and negative influences.
+Another benefit of inpatient treatment is that you’ve removed from your old environment, temptations, triggers, and negative influences.
 For some people, it’s difficult to be away from home, especially if you have a strong support system.
 However, if you don’t have a positive support system at home, inpatient treatment gives you the opportunity to develop a strong support system of people who understand what you’re going through.

 If your addiction isn’t as severe, outpatient treatment is another option.
 Outpatient detox consists of visiting a treatment facility on a regular basis as you’re detoxing from alcohol.
 However, for the majority of the time, you’ll detox at home.
-When you visit the treatment facility, you may be prescribed medications which help manage withdrawal symptoms.
+When you visit the treatment facility, you may be prescribed medications that help manage withdrawal symptoms.